dell/redfish-ansible-module/README.md

 - [fordell](https://github.com/dell/idrac-ansible-module/tree/fordell) - Original module specific to Dell servers.
 I have not updated this branch in quite some time and the code base is quite old.

 - [old_master](https://github.com/dell/idrac-ansible-module/tree/old_master) - Module was updated to be vendor agnostic.
 Code here is also quite outdated.

-## Sample playbooks coming soon

-Though there should be enough documentation available upstream to create your own playbooks, I will dump here as many sample playbooks as possible to get you started quickly.

 ## Report problems or provide feedback